gmazoyer/docker-steamcmd/README.md

 # steamcmd Docker container

-This `Dockerfile` helps to start **steamcmd** related processes while isolating them while they run.
+This `Dockerfile` helps to start **steamcmd** related processes isolating them while they run.
 This image is based on `debian:stretch`.

 It can be used to start any game servers that can be setup using **steamcmd**.